Why is self-regulation important for learning?

 Through play your child is learning important skills and concepts.
 Here are some examples:

-• She figures out how to get along with others, making friends, and being respectful (soYoung girl playing in the sandcial and emotional skills and concepts).
+- She figures out how to get along with others, making friends, and being respectful (social and emotional skills and concepts).

 Role playing is really important for your child.
 When your child role plays, she practices real life situations.
 Role play helps your child to build: